icknOrg/COINS_SwissThoughtleaders/README.md

 <a id="1">[1]</a>
 R. Remus, U. Quasthoff & G. Heyer: SentiWS - a Publicly Available German-language Resource for Sentiment Analysis.
 In: Proceedings of the 7th International Language Ressources and Evaluation (LREC'10), 2010.
+<a id="2">[2]</a>
+Guhr O, Schumann AK, Bahrmann F, Böhme HJ.
+Training a Broad-Coverage German Sentiment Classification Model for Dialog Systems.
+In: Proceedings of the 12th Language Resources and Evaluation Conference 2020 May (pp. 1627-1632).